gordonajajar/ip/docs/README.md

 **Tips:**

-- Dates must follow the format `dd/MM/yyyy` and times (optional) in `HHmm` 24-hour format.
+- Date and time must follow the format `dd/MM/yyyy HHmm`, with time being an optional argument.
-- Separate event times with `/from` and `/to`, and deadlines with `/by`.
+- Separate event times with ` /from ` and ` /to `, and deadlines with ` /by ` (spaces necessary).
-- The chatbot automatically saves your tasks after every change.
+- The chatbot automatically saves your tasks after every change, and loads tasks on startup from `./data/tasks.txt`.